khliland/CCI/README.md

 - **`lambda = 0.8`**: Adds L2 regularization to the weights, making the model more robust.
 - **`objective = "reg:pseudohubererror"`**: Changes the loss function to pseudohuber, which is more resistant to outliers than squared error (the default).

-### Custom performance metric through the metricfunc argument.
+## 7. ️ Custom Performance Metric with `metricfunc`

-The default performance metrics used by CCI.test() are RMSE (Root Mean Square Error) for continuous outcomes, and Kappa scores for binary and categorical outcomes.
-However, a user can define his or her own custom performance metric.
-The metrifunc argument must take a function with the inputs `data`, `model`, `test_indices` and `test_matrix`, and the output must a numeric value.
-The argument `test_matrix` is only intended for cases where `xgboost` is used as method.
-Here is an example of how a function calculating \(R^2\) can be implemented with the method = `xgboost`.
+The CCI package provides default performance metrics, such as RMSE for continuous outcomes and Kappa scores for binary and categorical outcomes.
+However, if you have a specific performance metric in mind, you can easily define your own using the `metricfunc` argument.

+Your custom function should take the following inputs:

+- **`data`**: The dataset used for the test.
+- **`model`**: The trained model.
+- **`test_indices`**: Indices for the test data.
+- **`test_matrix`**: (For `xgboost` only) The matrix used for predictions.

+The output should be a numeric value representing the performance metric.
+Here’s an example that calculates the \(R^2\) metric using `xgboost`:

 ```r
 Rsquare_metric  <- function(data, model, test_indices, test_matrix) {